Tarrasch/millers-test/README.markdown

 each figure comparison (say A to B) by how good one could match it with the other figure comparison (say C to 4).
 My algorithm tries everything, so it should never miss a correct solution, as long as it can compare the values of the subfigures properties in a good way.

-However, my program doesn't look for patterns between subfigures, so something has to be done later for Project 2 figure 2.
+### Comparison between two subfigures' common property

 So if we compare AB to C4, we look at the before-after values of AB and see if we can match up them with before-after values of C4.
 If a circle turned to a rectangle from A to B, we have a before-after value of `circle-becomes-rectangle` in our AB comparison.
-When we do a comparison comparison between AB and C4, a matching before-after value is looked after in C4.
+When we do a comparison comparison between AB and C4, a before-after value that is similar is looked after in C4.

 ## Experiments